microsoft/azure-iot-developer-kit/docs/getting-started.md

 ### Required Hardware & Software

 * Microsoft Azure IoT Developer Kit.
-[Get it now]  (http://microsoft.github.io/azure-iot-developer-kit)
+[Get it now](http://microsoft.github.io/azure-iot-developer-kit)
 * A desktop or laptop computer running Windows 10 or macOS 10.10+ (coming soon)

 ### Get an Azure account

 * Activate your Azure account and bring your Microsoft account credentials.
 Don't have a Microsoft account?
 [Sign up now]()
-* Activate a [free 30-day trial Microsoft Azure account](https://azureinfo.microsoft.com/us-freetrial.html) which gives you 200USD of credit to get started.
+* Activate a [free 30-day trial Microsoft Azure account](https://azureinfo.microsoft.com/us-freetrial.html) which gives you 200USD of credit to get started
 * If you subscribe to MSDN, activate your free [Azure MSDN subscriber benefits](https://azure.microsoft.com/en-us/pricing/member-offers/visual-studio-subscriptions/)

 ## Step 2.
 Set up the development environment